justinm/pdkit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+We eat our own dogfood, check out our [.pdkitrc](./.pdkitrc) for an idea on how to get started.
+We use Typescript to help ensure optimum IDE support.

 ** This is ALPHA software, use at your own risk! **

 <p align="right">(<a href="#top">back to top</a>)</p>